 Should you experience an outage of your water service, please review the boil advisory information below.
 Del-Co will issue an automated call to customers involved in an outage and who should boil their water.
 Having the most current contact number on file is important to our ability to reach you in the event of a boil water notice.

-DEL-CO WATER HAS ONE BOIL NOTIFICATION EXTENSION IN EFFECT AT THIS TIME.
+DEL-CO WATER HAS TWO BOIL NOTIFICATIONS IN EFFECT AT THIS TIME.

 Please also see Planned Outages for additional advisories.

 Do not consume tap water that has not been disinfected, ice or drinks made from tap water that has not been disinfected, or raw foods rinsed with tap water that has not been disinfected.
 Disinfect water by: Boiling at a rolling boil for 1 minute

 Safe alternative sources of potable water include bottled, treated or distilled water.

 Upon rescinding of a boil advisory: